Social

 Corporation

-Holistic human rights risks management of contractors and dispatched workers •Assessment by third-party human rights experts*2 •Document reviews and online interviews with Human Resource management of Bridgestone Corporation and Tochigi Plant •Document reviews of partner staffing agencies •Assessment by internal human rights experts •On-site visit and interviews with human resource management team at Tochigi Plant •Dialogue with partner staffing agencies •No human rights violations were identified •Some gaps against the guidelines of the Health, Labor and Welfare Ministry related to working conditions were identified. •Issue reminders regarding the corporate policy for working conditions of contractors to ensure wages are set with reasonable explanation and in compliance with national law at operations in Japan •Establish a system to announce job vacancies among dispatched workers in cooperation with partner staffing agencies
+Holistic human rights risks management of contractors and dispatched workers •Assessment by third-party human rights experts*2 •Document reviews and online interviews with Human Resources management of Bridgestone Corporation and Tochigi Plant •Document reviews of partner staffing agencies •Assessment by internal human rights experts •On-site visit and interviews with human resources management team at Tochigi Plant •Dialogue with partner staffing agencies •No human rights violations were identified •Some gaps against the guidelines of the Health, Labour and Welfare Ministry related to working conditions were identified •Issue reminders regarding the corporate policy for working conditions of contractors to ensure wages are set with reasonable explanation and in compliance with national law at operations in Japan in Feb 2024 •Establish a process to announce job vacancies among dispatched workers in cooperation with partner staffing agencies The following measures were standardized as the result of mitigation actions •Regular training on the working conditions and relevant national laws for HR staff, which aims to support them to respond effectively to various inquiries that may arise •A process of making recruitment information known to temporary staffing agencies, when there are open and appropriate recruitment opportunities that match conditions

 1. Foxley and SCS